inkarkat/vim-PatternsOnText/README.md

 - :SubstituteChoices: Show the [part of the] current line with the current match highlighted with IncSearch, and other matches with Search, for a better overview of where we are.
 Thanks to Vitaly for the suggestion.
+- :SubstituteChoices: BUG: 10th, 20th, etc. entry cannot be selected by number if it is the last.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.045!__